-Approximate location of the pipeline may be determined by the pipeline marker.
+Approximate location of the pipeline can be determined by the pipeline marker.

-A few important notes when it comes to the ROW and pipeline markers:
+A few important notes when it comes to ROWs and pipeline markers:

-- · The pipeline marker displays the operator's name, the product transported and an emergency phone number. - Federal law prohibits removing, relocating or damaging pipeline markers. - · Markers should not be used to give exact locations and are not an alternative to calling 811. - · Pipeline ROW must be kept free from structures and other obstructions to allow access to the pipeline.
+- The pipeline marker displays the operator's name, the product transported and an emergency phone number. - · Markers should never be removed. or relocated. - Markers should not be used to give exact locations and are not an alternative to calling 811. - · If an emergency is suspected or discovered, call the number on the marker. - · Pipeline ROW must be kept free from structures and other obstructions to allow access to the pipeline.
 Pipelines are patrolled from the air and the ground and obstructions prevent proper inspections.